pnk0011/Human-in-the-loop-Web-App/README.md

-  # Web App Design for Medical Insurance
+# human-in-the-loop-web-app

-  This is a code bundle for Web App Design for Medical Insurance.
+This is a code bundle for human-in-the-loop-web-app.
 The original project is available at https://www.figma.com/design/tKdnjAgaQCTH6pk0rESzGk/Web-App-Design-for-Medical-Insurance.

   ## Running the code